Developing and Maintaining Healthy Lifestyles

-The Girl Scout Outreach program offers FREE onsite workshops at schools, residence facilities, homeless shelters, detention centers and more.
+The Girl Scouts Outreach program offers FREE onsite workshops at schools, residence facilities, homeless shelters, detention centers and more.
 We work closely with site contacts/directors/principals to make sure our programs

 complement the current school curriculum and the needs of the community.
 Our programs cover a variety of topics including math, science, character education and relationship skills, and are delivered as fun interactive activities and Take Action projects led by professional trained staff.

 All we need is a place to meet! - Classroom, library, lunch arbor, cafeteria/ auditorium.